5monkeys/django-viewlet/README.rst

 Specifying cache backend
 ________________________

-By default viewlet will try using ``viewlet`` cache backend, falling back to default cache.
-You can specify which backend should be used in settings:
+By default viewlet will try using ``viewlet`` cache alias, falling back to ``default``.
+You can specify which alias should be used in settings:

 .. code-block:: python